American Studies

 AMS 410 Tutorial on Research Methods at the Smithsonian (4 Credits)

 Individual supervision by a Smithsonian staff member.
 Given in Washington, D.C.
-Restrictions: Open only to members of the Smithsonian Internship Program.
+Restrictions: Members of the Smithsonian Internship Program only.
 Department permission required. {H}{S}

 Fall